SebTota/TipTapSN/README.md

 # TipTapSN
-Note: This editor is still in development and should only be used for testing and development.
+Note: This editor is still in beta and may contain bugs.

 TipTapSN is a collaborative note editor built for [Standard Notes](https://standardnotes.com) using the [TipTap](https://www.tiptap.dev) WYSIWYG editor.
 The key benefit of TipTapSN is the collaborative feature which allows you to work on a note with multiple users.

-TipTapSN is not supported in the iOS mobile StandardNotes application at this time.
+Watch this [video](https://drive.google.com/file/d/1zgZXtHYWN3DweDkmvSAioeLVHQhykvHY/view?usp=sharing) for an example.

 ## Sharing